thefullstackgroup/thefullstack/README.md

 ## What is The Full Stack?

+The Full Stack is a community of software developers who share their work, contribute and give feedback, connect to other developers and teams and build a network of true value.

 There is a global shortage of 40 million developers worldwide, yet 10.2 million still get overlooked.
 We, as developers, love solving problems and building software.
 But we're not good at selling ourselves.